w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 1. `execute` - This call is direct access to the XCM executor.
 It checks the origin and message and ensures that no barrier/filter will block the execution of the XCM message.
 Once it is deemed valid, the message will then be _locally_ executed, therein returning the outcome as an event.
    This operation is executed on behalf of whichever account has signed the extrinsic.
+It's possible for only a partial execution to occur.
 2. `send` - This call specifies where a message should be sent externally to a particular destination, i.e., another parachain.
 It checks the origin, destination, and message and is then sent to the `XcmRouter`.